Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Problem Statement

 the initial estimate provably enters a basin of attraction in the neighborhood of the global solution set $\mathbb{P}:= \{ \brho^* \mathrm{e}^{\mathrm{i} \phi}, \phi \in [0, 2 \pi) \}$, such that convergence is guaranteed under the validity of a \emph{regularity condition} for the loss functional $\mathcal{J}$ in the noise-free setting with Gaussian sampling, and coded-diffraction models \cite{candes2015phase}.
 These amount to exact recovery guarantees in the statistical setting, where any $\brho \in \mathbb{C}^N$ can be exactly recovered up to a global phase factor, with overwhelming probability if the number of samples exceeds $\mathcal{O}(N \log N)$.

 On the other hand in \cite{yonel2020deterministic}, the validity of \eqref{eq:cond_phaseless} for all $\brho \in \bbC^N$ with a sufficiently small $\delta$ ($<0.184$) was shown to be a sufficient condition for universal exact recovery via WF for any $\calF$ in a deterministic mathematical framework.
 Hence, deterministic forward maps, $\bF$, that relate to underlying data collection geometry are equipped with exact recovery guarantees.
-This is especially useful for wave-based imaging applications, where parameters of $\{ \ba_m \}_{m = 1}^M$ are related to the transmitter and receiver locations, transmission signal waveform, its speed within the propagation medium, and which are unlikely to follow i.i.d.
+This is especially useful for wave-based imaging applications, where the sampling vectors, $\{ \ba_m \}_{m = 1}^M$, are related to the transmitter and receiver locations, transmission signal waveform, and its speed within the propagation medium, and are unlikely to follow i.i.d.
 Gaussian distribution.